Record investment of €660 million

 There are currently 537 DESPAR and EUROSPAR Supermarkets and 37 INTERSPAR Hypermarkets in Northern Italy.
 Total sales increased by 4.2% to €2.25 billion.
 In addition to the ongoing expansion in the Emilia Romagna region, the main focus is on consolidating and optimising wholesale logistics.
 Currently, a new distribution centre and a new TANN meat production plant are being built near Padua.

-In Slovenia, 21 of the 122 SPAR stores (109 SPAR, 13 INTERSPAR) are managed by independent SPAR retailers and in 2018, six new independent retailers opened stores.
+In Slovenia, 88 SPAR Supermarkets and 13 INTERSPAR Hypermarkets are company-owned whilst 21 SPAR Supermarkets are managed by independent SPAR retailers.
 SPAR Slovenia generated gross sales of €816 million last year, an increase of 4.1%.

 SPAR Hungary operates 555 stores, 174 are managed by independent retailers, of which 102 are petrol forecourt outlets.
 In 2018, 17 SPAR forecourt stores were added to the network and SPAR Hungary’s sales grew by 9.8% to €1.94 billion.
 In Üllö, a new SPAR enjoy production facility for convenience products was opened.